 He is the author of two books, A History of the Mishnaic Law of Agriculture: A Study of Tractate Demai (1979), and The Talmud of the Land of Israel: A Preliminary Translation and Explanation.
 Tractate Demai (1993), as well as numerous articles in the areas of classical rabbinic literature and thought (Mishnah, midrash, liturgy).
 He is the English translator (from the original Hebrew) of Joseph Heinemann, Prayer in the Talmud: Forms and Patterns (1977), and co-editor, with Jacob Neusner, of The Tosefta, translated from the Hebrew.
 First Division: Seder Zeraim.
 The Order of Agriculture.
-He currently serves as Associate Editor of the Hebrew Union College Annual.
+He served as Associate Editor of the Hebrew Union College Annual.

 Dr. Sarason has taught at many Reform congregations around the country, and many programs of the Reform movement, among them URJ Summer Kallot, CCAR regional Kallot, Hadrachah Seminar for Lay Leadership, NATA certification program, Schindler Outreach Program, and Mifgash Musicale.
 He is vice-chair, for HUC-JIR, of the Reform Movement’s Joint Commission on Worship, Synagogue Music, and Religious Living.
 He was a member of the Siddur Editorial Advisory Committee that worked on Mishkan T’filah, the new Reform prayer book.
-He authored a popular commentary on that prayer book, and on the forthcoming Reform Mahzor, Mishkan HaNefesh, which appeared between May, 2008 and February, 2014 on the URJ’s Ten Minutes of Torah email-list and website.
+He authored a popular commentary on that prayer book and on the forthcoming Reform Mahzor, Mishkan HaNefesh, which appeared between May, 2008 and February, 2014 on the URJ’s Ten Minutes of Torah email-list and website.
 He is also an experienced choral musician with a strong interest in Jewish liturgical music.